CareSet/Zermelo/README.md

         }
     ],
 ```

 3. Change directory to your laravel project's root:
     `cd zermelo-demo` (or whatever you named your project in step 1 of Basic Installation)

 From the command prompt at your laravel project's root, type:
     `composer require careset/zermelo`

 4. From the command prompt at your laravel project's root, type:
     `php artisan install:zermelo`

-5. Make sure your database is configured in .env or your app's database.php config.
-The database user will need CREATE TABLE
+5. Configure your database.
+In your project root, place your database parameters in .env or your app's config/database.php
-    permissions in order to create the cache database (and if installing the example data.)
+config.
+The database user will need CREATE TABLE permissions in order to create the cache database (or if you are
+installing the example data.)

 ### Tabular View installation
+1. From the command prompt at your laravel project's root, type:
-1. `composer require careset/zermelobladetabular`
+    `composer require careset/zermelobladetabular`

-2. Then run:
+2. Then run from Laravel project root:
     `php artisan install:zermelobladetabular`

 This will create a zermelo directory in your resources directory containing blade view templates.
 This will also publish the configuration file to your app's config directory, and move assets (js, css) to public/vendor.

 ### Configuration